 Remember, prenups cannot be verbal agreements; they must be in writing.
 Waiting until the last minute will add stress to the process.
 Allow sufficient time for making changes, gathering signatures, and having documents notarized, if required.

-Whether you draft a prenup before your wedding or a Postnuptial Agreement soon after, it is always a good idea to contact a family law attorney if you have any questions before you sign it.
+Whether you draft a prenup before your wedding or a Postnuptial Agreement soon after, it is always a good idea to contact a lawyer if you have any questions before you sign it.
 This step can protect you from unfamiliar legal jargon that violates the spirit of your agreement.

 Make your Free Prenuptial Agreement at Rocket Lawyer

-If you’d like to know more about Prenuptial Agreements or have other questions about the process of designing a prenup for you and your future spouse, visit Rocket Lawyer.
-You’ll have access to family law attorneys who can answer your questions and a host of documents that you may need as you start your new lives together.
+If you’d like to know more about Prenuptial Agreements or have other questions about the process of designing a prenup for you and your future spouse, reach out to a Rocket Lawyer On Call® attorney.
+Family law attorneys can answer your questions and review a host of documents that you may need as you start your new lives together.

-Once you have agreed on the terms of a prenup, you can also use Rocket Lawyer’s unique services to digitally sign documents free of charge.
+Once you have agreed on the terms of a prenup, you can also use Rocket Lawyer’s unique services to digitally sign documents free.
 Additionally, you can safely store these documents online so they are always available for review.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.